DataDog/documentation/content/en/agent/logs/advanced_log_collection.md

 ## Scrub sensitive data from your logs

-If your logs contain sensitive information that need redacting, configure the Datadog Agent to scrub sensitive sequences by using the `log_processing_rules` parameter in your configuration file with the **mask_sequences** `type`.
+If your logs contain sensitive information that need redacting, configure the Datadog Agent to scrub sensitive sequences by using the `processing_rules` parameter in your configuration file with the **mask_sequences** `type`.

 This replaces all matched groups with the value of the `replace_placeholder` parameter.